Tips & Resources

 5 foot to 7 foot rod with reel capable of carrying over 100 meters of 6 – 10 lb nylon.

 Spinning rigs around 5’6” to 7 foot in length with a reasonable reel are well suited for younger children.
 They can use them with a float located 1 to 2m above the hook in all three ponds and also with a spinner in the large pond.
-The Trust have used a Killwell kids spinning rig, Black Shadow rod and BS330 reel, for the last five years and they have proved to be ideal.
+The Trust have used a Killwell kids spinning rig, Black Shadow rod and BS330 reel, for the last ten years and they have proved to be ideal.
 Spinners and lures such as soft baits are not allowed in the two smaller ponds as they tend to frighten the fish and put them off the bite making them hard for everyone to catch.

 If fishing with a float and a hook suspended below you can use a variety of baits, see the gear section for details on the rig.
 We mainly use a commercial pellet called Jimmy’s baits which we find work well.
 You could use worms, small insects, or a nymph style fly such as a “pheasant tail” or a ” hare and copper”.